Sync Changes Between XCode and Visual Studio

 If you have made changes to your iOS Application project in Visual Studio, the Push to Remote and Incremental Push to Remote commands can be used to move the changed project files to the paired remote machine.
 The Push to Remote command copies all project files to the remote machine.
 The Incremental Push to Remote command only copies changed files to the remote machine.
 For large projects with small changes, the incremental command can save time and bandwidth.

-To copy the project files to your Mac, in Visual Studio in Solution Explorer, right-click the iOS Application project to open the context menu.
+To copy the project files to your Mac, in Visual Studio in the Solution Explorer window, right-click the iOS Application project to open the context menu.
 Select Remote Machine and choose either Push to Remote or Incremental Push to Remote to copy project files from Visual Studio to your Mac.

 Pull from Remote and Incremental Pull from Remote

-To copy the project files from your Mac, in Visual Studio in Solution Explorer, right-click the iOS Application project to open the context menu.
+To copy the project files from your Mac, in Visual Studio in the Solution Explorer window, right-click the iOS Application project to open the context menu.
 Select Remote Machine and choose either Pull from Remote or Incremental Pull from Remote to copy project files from your Mac to Visual Studio.

 You can use the Clean Remote command to delete the files in the temporary project directory on the remote machine.
 The contents of the directory, including any source files or build products, are removed on your Mac.
 Be sure you have synced any changes you want to keep back to Visual Studio by using Pull from Remote or Incremental Pull from Remote before you use the Clean Remote command.

-To clean the temporary project directory on the remote machine, in Visual Studio in Solution Explorer, right-click the iOS Application project to open the context menu.
+To clean the temporary project directory on the remote machine, in Visual Studio in the Solution Explorer window, right-click the iOS Application project to open the context menu.
 Select Remote Machine and choose Clean Remote to remove the project directory files from your Mac.